NickIliev/nativescript-ng-cosmos/README.md

 # nativescript-ng-cosmos
-POC application powered by NativeScript + Angular-2 and using Angular HTTP
+POC application powered by NativeScript + Angular-2 and using Angular HTTP and NASA API.

 ## Requirements
 - NativeScript 3.x.x